 Deng didn’t shy away from (jokingly, of course) waving her big ELLE fashion feature in the faces of her coaches and teammates alike, so much so the latter suggested she should drop the heavy ironclad weights and pick up the finely laced bralette.
 Whereas she kiddingly (yet swiftly) dismissed a career in the Olympic-style competitive world that is Fashion, Deng did admit to having a soft spot for bags.
 “I am crazy with handbags and I love collecting all kinds of them; as long as they are beautiful,” the belle du jour explained, “When the closet in my Beijing apartment is completely stuffed with bags, I send some over to my hometown in Fujian Province [Sanming City] to create more room for new ones!”

-The new Olympic Champion was raised in a small village near Sanming City, a place known for its bamboo and mountains which have even influenced her vision on beauty: “Bamboo can maintain its own natural beauty and grace; no matter how strong the winds may get.
+Circling back to China, then… Deng, aka the new Olympic Champion, was raised in a small village near Sanming City, a place known for its bamboo and mountains which have even influenced her vision on beauty: “Bamboo can maintain its own natural beauty and grace; no matter how strong the winds may get.
 I find that a good philosophy to go by in life.”
 Words to live by.

 From a 10-year-old who began to lift weights to a true champion who at her core doesn’t differ much from her contemporaries when it comes to daily life’s hobbies, Deng prefers to have her money where she can see it.
 In her closet — thank you once again, Carrie.
 Fact is we nowadays switch phones overnight and there is so much more to say for buying a bag you can hold on to for years, even decades, to come.
 After all is said and done, as Deng jokingly concludes, some people simply love to buy bags; and preferably bags of that “arrogantly cool kind” (高冷型, a Chinese abbreviation used with a splurge of irony).
 From bamboo to bags, Deng has come a long and (now) golden-paved way!